 When researching calendula oil uses, we find that calendula is an edible flower that is widely regarded in the botanical remedies world.
 It’s included in organic gardens for its ability to detract detrimental bugs, proving itself as a valuable companion plant and addition to any garden.
 In fact, the practice of brewing calendula tea and using it as an insect spray, is getting renewed attention in garden circles.
-Although, it’s usually used as a base for body care ointments, the beautiful flower is also used to create an CO2 extract or absolute that is rich in healing compounds like alpha-cadinol, which is heralded for anti-cancer properties.
-(1)

 The bright golden petals of a calendula flower are rich in medicinal compounds.
 Some of the earliest remedies using calendula would have utilized these components even without the availability of more complex extraction methods.
 Calendula can be used in simple herbal preparations like poultices and teas, and in more potent (but still simple!) preparations like herbal oil infusions.

 When the active components of calendula petals are macerated in carrier oil, that oil becomes a calendula infusion, carrying both the original benefits and that of the calendula itself.
 Some of the volatile content will find its way into this kind of preparation, as well, making it a win/win/win formulation.

 Ideal for: balms, salves, and lotions, diluting essential oils, and direct topical application.

 Calendula undoubtedly utilizes its CO2 extracts, absolutes or infused oils for the legendary beneficial companion plant actions it executes.
 The ability to harness those actions and apply them to our health and wellness goals is rather exciting, don’t you think?